obeimnet/tech.idehub.eclipse.jbehave/README.md

 ## How it Works ##

 - The plugin sets the path of selected story file (or folder containing story files) as a system property (default: jbehave.story.path).
-- A custom JBehave JUnit runner class read the system property.
+- A custom JBehave JUnit runner class reads the system property.
 - You will need to provide a custom JBehave JUnit runner class as in the following example:

 **Example:**